Meet Cairns’ Youth Council!

 Are Youth Councillors paid?

-Youth Councillors are paid a quarterly stipend of $250 ($1000 across the Term in Office) to recognise that costs might come up as a part of being involved (eg. transport).
+Youth Councillors are paid a quarterly stipend of $250 to recognise that costs might come up as a part of being involved (eg. transport).

 Food is provided for meetings with all dietary requirements catered to.